sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ## Tips for smoother experience (Twitter etiquette)

-- don’t take tweets so seriously, give benefit of doubt for offensive replies (people are often sleep deprived and in bad mood/suffering. hard to do i know)
+- Don’t take tweets so seriously, give benefit of doubt for offensive replies (people are often sleep deprived and in bad mood/suffering. hard to do I know)
-- quote tweet not for dunking (especially non-mutuals) but to support or add
+- Quote tweet not for dunking (especially non-mutuals) but to support or add
-- good or genuine reply game. avoid toxicity/offensive remarks
+- Good or genuine reply game. avoid toxicity/offensive remarks
-- avoid talking about politics, gender, religion.
+- Avoid talking about politics, gender, religion.
 Especially the latter two.
-- stay away/be careful from outrage/toxic accounts
+- Stay away/be careful from outrage/toxic accounts

 ## More pointers on making good mutuals
 - The kind of people you attract highly depends on how good you are with words, substance, randomness favouring you(luck),